Section 1 – Introduction

 3.2.2 Must not be the spouse of a currently authorized SuperLife Member

-3.2.4 Must comply with Section 6.4 of these Code of Conduct if the applicant previously operated under a Membership that was terminated or expired (and has not been maintained).
+3.2.4 Must comply with Section 6.4 of this Code of Conduct if the applicant previously operated under a Membership that was terminated or expired (and has not been maintained).

-3.2.7 Must not be a person serving an imprisonment sentence or otherwise confined to any correctional institution or have a previous conviction record for an offence relating to production (and/or) trading of counterfeit goods, false advertisement, illegal conduct of business, tax evasion (or) deception of customers, or an offence relating to deceptive appropriation of assets, abuse of trust to appropriate assets (or) unlawful possession of assets.
+3.2.7 Must not be a person serving an imprisonment sentence or otherwise confined to any correctional institution or have a previous conviction record for an offense relating toproduction (and/or) trading of counterfeit goods, false advertisement, illegal conduct of business, tax evasion (or) deception of customers, or an offense relating to the deceptive appropriation of assets, abuse of trust to appropriate assets (or) unlawful possession of assets.

 3.6.1 Purchase any specified number of products or services.